 Laguna de Guatape – Guatape Lake

-Guatape Lake has grown a lot larger since the area has been flooded in the sixties when building the dam, so a lot of water activities can be done at the Laguna de Guatape.
+Guatape Lake has grown larger since the area has been flooded in the sixties when building the dam.
+Therefore, a lot of water activities can be done at the Laguna de Guatape.

 The town of Guatape is a colorful village located on the banks of the Laguna de Guatape.
-From this town, you can easily get to the Penol de Guatape, so it’s a perfect place to spend a few nights in order to complete your visit to this beautiful area in Colombia.
+From this town, you can easily get to the Penol de Guatape.
+That’s why it’s a perfect place to spend a few nights in order to complete your visit to this beautiful area in Colombia.